 We still like our original pick from last year, the Babyletto Bowery Bassinet.
 It’s a sturdy, wood-frame bassinet.
 It’s made of sustainable New Zealand pine, and it can be repurposed as a toy box once your baby has outgrown it.
 It has a thoughtful design, starting with a central cross beam, and two x-shaped end pieces.
 This way, a parent can walk up to the side of it without any impediments.
 The Bowery won’t have the adjustable height, push-down sides or low-profile frame of the Essentia, but it does cover the basics at a lower price point than our top pick.

 - Arms Reach Mini Co-Sleeper Bassinet–Takes ideas from bassinets and co-sleepers and tries to combine them into one product.
 Lots of plastic and rough fabric.

 - BabyBjorn Harmony Cradle–While it looks great on paper, the price doesn’t even include the canopy.
-With everything included, your price is over $350.
+With everything included, your price is high.
 Needless to say, it’s very expensive given its very basic features and limited usage period.

 - Baby Home Dream Cot— Only fits children up to 20 lbs.
 Even though it’s touted as a travel crib, disassembling and putting it back together are both rather complicated.

 - Brica Fold and Go–Good for travel, but not for everyday use do its smaller size and lack of support.